Paupiette

-A paupiette is a piece of meat, beaten thin, and rolled with a stuffing of vegetables, fruits, or sweetmeats.
+A paupiette is a piece of meat, beaten thin, and rolled with a savory stuffing such as forcemeat.
 It is often featured in recipes from Normandy.
 It is often fried or braised, or baked in wine or stock.
-They are very popular in France, being sold ready-prepared in supermarkets and butchers.
-Paupiettes can be made with various items such as chicken, beef, lamb, fish, veal, cabbage, turkey escalopes or slices of calves' sweetbreads.
+Paupiettes are very popular in France, being sold ready-prepared in supermarkets and butchers.
+Paupiettes can be made with various items such as chicken, beef, lamb, fish, veal, cabbage, turkey escalopes, or slices of calves' sweetbreads.

 A paupiette is a type of roulade and sometimes called a braciole.
-Paupiette may also refer to a classic French fish dish whereby a thin slice of fish (tuna, sole, whiting or even anchovy) is stuffed, rolled and secured with string before cooking in a stock.
+Paupiette may also refer to a classic French fish dish whereby a thin slice of fish (tuna, sole, whiting, or even anchovy) is stuffed, rolled and secured with string before cooking in a stock.

-A synonym of paupiette is, in Belgium, oiseau sans tête.
+A synonym of paupiette is oiseau sans tête ("headless bird").
+In British cuisine, a paupiette of beef is called a beef olive, where olive is a corruption of Old French alou (modern alouette), "lark."

 Examples of dishes featuring paupiettes

 Paupiettes de Volaille Florentine, where the stuffing is spinach and prosciutto and rice.

 Paupiettes of lamb à la créole, where the stuffing is pork forcemeat with onions and peppers.

 Paupiettes of turkey à la crécy, where the stuffing is a pork forcemeat mixed with a dry mushroom duxelle, chopped parsley and bound with eggs.